 Jack thinks it’s a race that lives in Russia.
 And rich people don’t like Communists.

 Jack says his mother used to work for rich families and that rich girls will go to bed with anybody "from a poodle on up."

 Bigger is suddenly excited about his new job.
 He’ll get to see rich life from the inside.
 Maybe he’d figure out how to get some wealth out of it.
 Bigger sees getting rich is a game that white folks know how to play.

-His mother had told him that rich white people liked blacks better than they liked poor whites.
+His mother had told him that rich white people liked black people better than they liked poor white people.
 He’d heard of a black chauffeur who married a rich white girl; the parents sent them out of the country but gave them money to live on.